-PEDRO JUAN RODRIGUEZ FERRER aka Pete “El Conde” Rodriguez, was a consummate vocalist (sonero), composer, and showman.
-His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, the “Black Count.”
+PEDRO JUAN RODRIGUEZ FERRER, better known as Pete “El Conde” Rodriguez, was a consummate singer (sonero), songwriter, and showman.
+His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, “El Conde,” the “Black Count.”

 Rodriguez was born in Ponce, Puerto Rico, in 1933, the second of three children to Emiliano Rodríguez and Anatilde Ferrer Colón.
-He grew up in the barrio called El Ligao but, for reasons only known to him, said he hailed from La Cantera.
-At five, he played the bongos in his father’s quartet.
+He grew up in the barrio El Ligao but, for reasons only known to him, said he hailed from La Cantera.
+At five, he played the bongos in El Conjunto Gondolero, his father’s quartet.
 Rodriguez’s father died of tuberculosis when he was twelve.
 Shortly after that, his mother sent him to New York, where he lived with his aunt.

-In an interview with Mary Kent, Rodriguez spoke about his first encounter with New York.
+In an interview with Mary Kent, Rodriguez spoke about the day he arrived in New York.
 “The day I arrived, nobody picked me up at the airport.
 They gave me a little note with an address written on it.
 The taxi driver took me to 100th street between First and Second Avenue.
 At that time, First Avenue was mostly Italians.
-You couldn’t go to that side because you’d get beaten up by the Italians.
+You couldn’t go to that side because you’d get beat up.
 The first year was very hard.”

-After his discharge, Rodriguez returned to New York and began the arduous process of honing his chops with groups such as La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.
-“I was acquiring experience.
-I had to take a lot of humiliation,” says Rodriguez, “but I kept on.”
+After discharge, Rodriguez returned to New York and performed with La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.

-While performing with Johnny Soler at the club, Los Panchos, he met the Dominican flutist, bandleader Johnny Pacheco, who was seeking to replace the vocalists, Rudy Calzado and Elio Romero.
-Pacheco hired Rodriguez and Vitin Aviles as their replacements.
-“People thought Pachecho would lose popularity, but we were young, and we knew how to dance.
-People liked us very much.”
+While performing with Johnny Soler at the club, Los Panchos, he met the Dominican flutist, bandleader Johnny Pacheco, who was seeking replacements for the singers, Rudy Calzado and Elio Romero.
+Pacheco hired Rodriguez and Vitin Aviles as as Calzado and Romero’s replacements.

 Between 1963 and 1973, Pacheco and Rodriguez recorded seven acclaimed albums for the Fania label, including “Canonazo” (1964), “Pacheco at the World’s Fair” (1964), “La Perfecta Combinacion” (1970), “Los Compadres” (1972), “Tres De Cafe y Dos De Azucar” (1973), and “Pacheco y El Conde con Celia Cruz” (1980) among others.